 Just as no two people are alike, no two cases of hyperhidrosis are alike.
 People who suffer from excessive sweating may have sweaty palms, sweaty feet, sweaty underarms, a sweaty face, or compensatory sweating on other parts of the body.
 Or, they may suffer from any combination of these problems.

-Treating and managing excessive sweating is therefore very individual.
+Treating and managing excessive sweating is, therefore, very individual.
 What works for one person may not work for another and, often, a combination of treatments may be needed.
 Finding the right combination can take time, patience, and the support of a knowledgeable, understanding healthcare professional.

 It's also very important to determine if you have primary or secondary hyperhidrosis so that the right approach is taken.

-Using Alternative Therapies Effectively
+Using Natural Remedies Effectively

 - Talk to a healthcare professional about your excessive sweating.

-- Tell your physician about any and all herbal supplements, vitamins, and over-the-counter and prescription medicines that you may be taking.
+- Tell your practitioner about any and all herbal supplements, vitamins, and over-the-counter and prescription medicines that you may be taking.
 This is important because over-the-counter products, prescription medicines, herbs, and supplements have the potential to interact with each other - sometimes dangerously.